JackScottAU/Amethyst/Docs/Notes.md

 By doing that we can support pretty much any emulated system, as well as most graphics card pre-UEFI (when new video cards stopped supporting VGA APIs).

 Will need to write more drivers to support newer UEFI cards.

+### VGA Fallback

+We should implement the VGA fallback as a common driver based on PCI class/subclass etc. Basically sets a known video mode (800x600 w.
+16 colours in a known palette) and gives a canvas (800x600 1bpp).

 ## Executables